RomanPlaud/script-deblurring-ipol/README.md

 # Overview

 This source code provides a PyTorch implementation of a Unet-like model that directly blur faces.
-The report we wrote can be found [here](https://github.com/RomanPlaud/script-face-blurring-ipol/blob/master/report_internship_uib.pdf) This part of the code relies of [DeOldify implementation](http://www.ipol.im/pub/art/2022/403/).
-A Yolo model implementation based on [this repo](https://github.com/elyha7/yoloface) can also be used to blur faces.
+The report we wrote can be found [here](https://github.com/RomanPlaud/script-face-blurring-ipol/blob/master/report_internship_uib.pdf).
+The code relies on [DeOldify implementation](http://www.ipol.im/pub/art/2022/403/) and [this repo](https://github.com/elyha7/yoloface).

 ## Usage